Pediatric and Adolescent Orthopedics

 The Washington University Orthopedics pediatric spine surgery program at St. Louis Children’s Hospital is one of the leading programs in the world for the treatment of spinal deformities and problems with the immature growing spine.
 Our surgeons are at the forefront in treating early onset scoliosis and severe cases of scoliosis, kyphosis, and spondylolisthesis.
 This includes neuromuscular scoliosis related to Duchenne’s muscular dystrophy, spinal muscular atrophy, cerebral palsy, and myelomeningocele; and spinal deformities related to connective tissue disorders, including Marfan syndrome and neurofibromatosis.
 Because of its innovative research and expertise, many of the operative and conservative treatments now offered globally have been popularized by research by the spine specialists with Washington University Orthopedics.

 Among the newest and rapidly evolving specialties within pediatric orthopedics is the treatment of adolescent hip deformities.
-Washington University Orthopedics is one of only a handful of orthopedic practices in the country with expertise in adolescent hip arthroscopy.
+Our Adolescent and Young Adult Hip Disorders Center is one of only a handful of orthopedic practices in the country with expertise in adolescent hip arthroscopy.
 A multidisciplinary approach focuses on relieving pain, improving function and preserving the hip joint in patients diagnosed with complex conditions such as developmental hip dysplasia, impingement disorders or deficient hip sockets.

 Hand & Wrist Problems